 Boys and girls are introduced to movement concepts, physical and mental intention, spacial and body awareness.
 A variety of music and props stimulate children’s creative spontaneity and enhance the learning experience.
 Students at this age begin to develop respect for themselves and others.

-LEVEL 1- ADVANCED
+LEVEL 1- TRAINEE